Clement134/get-changelog/packages/get-changelog-lib/README.md

 ## How it works

 1. find git repository using npm registry
-2. find changelog in the repository (changelog, history or github versions)
+2. find changelog in the repository (changelog, history or changes files and github versions)
 3. return changelog url

 ## Install